The Bankrate promise

 Pros and cons of paying homeowners insurance with an escrow account

 There are a few upsides and potential downsides of paying your homeowners insurance with an escrow account.
 While some homeowners like knowing the annual bill can be taken care of without much hassle, other homeowners might want to take on the responsibility of making annual payments themselves.
+If an escrow account seems like a good fit for you but your mortgage company doesn’t require one, CFPB states that you can request a voluntary escrow.
+Some homeowners have escrow accounts to make paying taxes and homeowners insurance easier, even after their mortgage is paid off.
+As mentioned above, you may not have a choice about whether your homeowners insurance is paid through an escrow account.

 |When the homeowners insurance bill is due, the money should already be set aside to cover it as long as you have kept up on payments.||There is a larger upfront payment with closing costs, since you are generally required to prepay homeowners insurance.|